Anatomy of sight

 The lens is suspended by ligamentous attachments of the ciliary body (apparatus) in aqueous humour (produced by the ciliary body).
 From superficial to deep, the supraciliary layer, smooth ciliary muscles, stroma and bilaminar epithelium form the four layers of the ciliary body.
 The structure can be further subdivided into the pars plicata (circumscribes the iris) and the pars plana (adjacent to the junction of the ciliary body and retina – the ora serrata).

 RetinaAll the structures previously mentioned are concerned with modifying light in order to focus the image on the retina.
 Once at the retina, light is then detected and transduced into nerve impulses.
 The retina is comprised of ten cellular layers that work sequentially in order to transduce light energy.
-From superficial to deep (i.e. from the outer layer of choroid to the layer adjacent to the vitreous humour), these layers are:
+From superficial to deep (i.e. from the layer adjacent to the vitreous humour to the outer layer of choroid), these layers are:

 Inner limiting membrane